kleder/awsIotExample/README.md

 # Home Security mobile project
-This project was build for Netvision 2016 conference as exaple of AWS IoT Shadow usage in Adroid application
+This project was build for Netvision 2016 conference as exaple of AWS IoT Shadow usage in Adroid application.
+This application working with the https://github.com/3mdeb/aws-iot-mqtt-pubsub embedded project

 ## Initial setup
 Please modify the GetShadowTask.java and UpdateShadowTask.java files with your Amazon endpoint prefix